From speed to scale: The next decade of power

 Source: BloombergNEF.

 Corporates seeking the lowest-cost scalable resources started going directly to renewable suppliers to meet their power needs and decarbonization goals through power purchase agreements (PPAs) that increasingly offered stability over longer terms.
-Since 2015, the PPA market has grown by an average of 33% annually.5 These PPAs proved vital during periods of geopolitical instability and price volatility.
+Since 2015, the PPA market has grown by an average of 33% annually.5 These PPAs proved vital amid periods of geopolitical instability and price volatility later in this period.

 Byzantine bureaucracy and other limitations

-Growing demands for energy capacity increased prices and have impacted the ability of utilities to keep the lights on.
-Clean power had surpassed 40% of global electricity generation by 2024, reflecting its emergence as both an affordable and stable option for power (see Figure 3).8 The expansion was driven primarily by solar and wind, supported by steady output from hydro and nuclear.
-Overall, the previous decade marked a decisive shift in which renewable energy evolved into a cost-competitive, scalable and indispensable component of global energy supply.
+Growing demands for energy capacity increased prices and have impacted the ability for utilities to keep the lights on.
+Clean power had surpassed 40% of global electricity generation by 2024, reflecting its emergence as both an affordable and stable option for power.8 The expansion was driven primarily by solar and wind, supported by steady output from hydro and nuclear.
+Overall, the previous decade marked a decisive shift in which renewable energy evolved into a cost-competitive, scalable, and indispensable component of global energy supply.

 Figure 3: Clean Power’s Share of World Electricity Generation Has Steadily Increased